blackgirltech/html_tutorial/README.md

 </html>
 ```

 Let’s break down the above.
 The `<header>` tag is where we’ll have the heading of the page and our site navigation.
-The `<main>` tag will contain, you guessed it, the main content of the site.
+The `<main>` tag will contain, as the name would suggest, the main content of the site.

 ### Adding Content